Cliff Notes from the Voc Rehab Survival Guide

 - GI Bill versus Chapter 31 Vocational Rehabilitation

 For each of these topics, there are “asides” that need some explaining.
-The links below take you to more detailed information for your own benefits claim development.
+The links below take you to more detailed information about your benefits claim development.

 First: Before that initial meeting, you (the disabled veteran) will need to prepare a basic case supporting what you want to do.
 Do not go in there with no idea of what you would like to do.
 It’s probably really annoying to the counselors, but more importantly, it makes you appear directionless.
 Take the time to sort out what you might want to do for the rest of your life, or at least the next few years.
 Click here for the Voc Rehab Survival Guide.